30 Facts We Never Knew About Pandas

 Image Source: otari

 Over in China, pandas ain't just animals; they're bonafide national treasures.
 These cuddly critters hold a special place in the hearts of the Chinese people and are protected by law.
 Harm a panda, and you're in for some serious legal trouble.
-It's not just 'cause they're cute (which they totally are); it's 'cause they symbolize peace and prosperity, playin' a key role in Chinese culture and diplomacy.
-So when you're talkin' pandas, you're talkin' national pride.
+It's not just because they're cute (which they totally are); it's because they symbolize peace and prosperity in Chinese culture!